UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_09.md

 14471   1.168196 -1.287344           -0.843842    2.500924      -1.059242            -0.640266               -0.190617                  0.126808
 ```

+Notes:

-Notes: Let’s bring in our imputed data that we processed in the last
+Let’s bring in our imputed data that we processed in the last slide deck
-slide deck.
+from the California housing dataset.

+At this point, we’ve already imputed the missing data with median values
+using `SimpleImputer()` and we have not yet transformed it with scaling
+which we will do now.

 We’ve seen the `StandardScaler()` function earlier but let’s see what
 the transformed data looks like.

 Now we can compare our training score with scaled and unscaled data and
 see a noticeable difference between the two\!

+Any negative values represent values that are lower than the calculated
+feature mean and anything positive and greater than 0 will are values
+greater than the original column mean.

 ---